RapGenerator/WangShijun/rhyme_study/data_split_by_rhyme/README.md

 ## description
+- in danya

+    - using designed rules for rhyming judging

+    - each "x.txt" contains all the lyrics with tone "x" in the end of one line

+- in shuangya

+    - using designed rules for rhyming judging

+    - each "x+y.txt" contains all the lyrics with tone "x" & "y" in the end of one line

+    - contains some empty files

+- in sanya

+    - using designed rules for rhyming judging

+    - each "x+y+z.txt" contains all the lyrics with tone "x" & "y" & "z" in the end of one line

+    - contains some empty files

 - in old-danya

     - each "x_intail.txt" contains all the lyrics with tone "x" in the end of one line

     - statistical description:

 most common rhyme: